 Dr. Kramer said he likes this meeting space at the Presbytere better than the Mint due to the poor acoustics at the Mint.
 Ms. Ewing agreed.
 However, Chairman Davis said the next meeting will be in the performance space at the Mint, which should provide better acoustics.

-Ms. Leckelt said that LSM staff member Herb Adam gave a tour at E.D.
-White Historic House to a Russian exchange student and it went very well.
+Ms. Leckelt said that LSM staff member Herb Adams gave a tour at E.D.
+White Historic House to a group of representatives from five of Russia’s national parks, and it went very well.

 Mr. Adams said the Cypress Sawmill Festival was held recently and was successful.

-Mr. Stark said on June 8 the Friends of the Capitol Park Museum will host a gala focusing on the cuisine of Louisiana and the intersection of our exhibits and food.
-Also, the sign for Capitol Park Museum is nearing completion.
+Mr. Stark said on June 8th the Friends of the Capitol Park Museum will host a gala focusing on the cuisine of Louisiana and the intersection of our exhibits and food.
+Also, the sign for the Capitol Park Museum is nearing completion.

-Chairman Davis said he talked to Dr. Lupin’s wife Pam and he is is not doing well.
+Chairman Davis said he talked to Dr. Lupin’s wife, Pam, and she said he is not doing well.
 He is now off a ventilator but is only semi-conscious.

-The meeting adjourned at 1:30pm.
+The meeting adjourned at 1:30 PM.